Oliver Hardy: With Stan Laurel

 In 1947, Laurel and Hardy went on a six-week tour of the United Kingdom.
 They were initially unsure of how they would be received, but they were mobbed wherever they went.
 The tour was lengthened to include engagements in Scandinavia, Belgium, France, and a Royal Command Performance for King George VI and Queen Elizabeth.
 Biographer John McCabe writes that they continued to make live appearances in the United Kingdom and France until 1954, often using new sketches and material that Laurel had written for them.

 In 1949, Hardy's friend John Wayne asked him to play a supporting role in The Fighting Kentuckian.
 Hardy had previously worked with Wayne and John Ford in a charity production of the play What Price Glory? while Laurel began treatment for his diabetes a few years previously.
 He was initially hesitant, but he accepted the role at Laurel's insistence.
 Frank Capra invited him to play a cameo role in Riding High with Bing Crosby in 1950.

 During 1950–1951, Laurel and Hardy made their final film Atoll K (also known as Utopia).
 It was a simple concept; Laurel inherits an island, and the boys set out to sea where they encounter a storm and discover a brand new island, rich in uranium, making them powerful and wealthy.
 However, the film was produced by a consortium of European interests, with an international cast and crew that could not speak to each other.
 In addition, Laurel had to rewrite the script to make it fit the comedy team's style, and both suffered serious physical illness during the filming.

 Laurel and Hardy made two live television appearances: in 1953 on a live broadcast of the BBC show Face the Music, and in December 1954 on NBC's This Is Your Life.
 They also appeared in a filmed insert for the BBC show This Is Music Hall in 1955, their final appearance together.
-The pair contracted with Hal Roach, Jr. to produce a series of TV shows based on the Mother Goose fables in 1955.
-According to biographer John McCabe, they were to be filmed in color for NBC, but the series was postponed when Laurel suffered a stroke and required a lengthy convalescence.
+The pair contracted with Hal Roach Jr. to produce a series of TV shows based on the Mother Goose fables in 1955.
+According to biographer John McCabe, they were to be filmed in color for NBC, but the series was postponed when Laurel had a stroke and required a lengthy convalescence.
 Later that year while Laurel was recovering, Hardy had a heart attack and stroke from which he never recovered.